Beyond Public Access in LLM Pre-Training Data: Findings

-Secondly, Figure \ref{fig:auroc_book_lvl} also shows that \textbf{\textit{GPT-4o exhibits far stronger recognition of non-public O'Reilly book content compared to publicly accessible samples}}, with AUROC scores of 82\% (non-public) vs 64\% (public).
-We would expect the opposite, since public data is more easily accessible and repeated across the internet.\footnote{Another possible explanation for why non-public text is more represented in GPT-4o's training, despite being harder to access, is that our public subset tends to be more formulaic (see Table \ref{tab:phrase_frequency}), potentially making it less distinctive and memorable to the model due to its lower perplexity \citep{meeus2024copyright}.} This points to the fact that high-quality, frequently paywalled, data is vital for effective model training.
+Secondly, Figure \ref{fig:auroc_book_lvl} also shows that \textit{GPT-4o exhibits somewhat stronger recognition of non-public O'Reilly book content compared to publicly accessible samples}, with AUROC scores of 0.82 (non-public) vs 0.64 (public).
+We would expect the opposite, since public data is more easily accessible and repeated across the internet.
+One possible interpretation is that high-quality, frequently paywalled data is particularly valuable for model training, though this difference is not statistically significant (p $\approx$ 0.295 at book level) and should be treated as suggestive rather than conclusive The difference in AUROC scores between public and non-public data reaches statistical significance only for GPT-4o at the paragraph level (p $\approx$ 0.02).
+At the book level, the difference is not statistically significant for any model (p $\approx$ 0.295 for GPT-4o), reflecting the limited statistical power inherent in a sample of fewer than 30 books.

-GPT-4o's high familiarity with O'Reilly Media books likely reflects a deliberate effort by OpenAI to train on the O'Reilly book dataset.
-However, some of this familiarity could have been acquired through more benign means -- for example, excerpts from these books may have entered the dataset via user queries.\\[-2mm]
+Our AUROC results, being much starker at the book level compared to the paragraph level (Appendix Figure \ref{fig:auroc_variations}), are similar to \textcite{puerto2024scaling}, who finds that aggregating results over larger data units significantly enhances the performance of membership inference attacks.
+Our book level AUROC scores calculated on the mean DE-COP scores for each book were often significantly higher than AUROC done on the paragraph level.
+However, it is important to note our confidence interval was also much larger at the book level because of there being a small sample size -- under 30 books.

-Thirdly, Figure \ref{fig:auroc_book_lvl} show that \textbf{\textit{earlier OpenAI models may have been more selective in their training data, using predominantly publicly available content}}.
-Since in contrast to GPT-4o, GPT-3.5 Turbo, with a training cutoff two years prior, shows greater relative recognition of publicly accessible O'Reilly book samples compared to non-public ones, with a 64\% non-public AUROC score vs. 54\% for public.
-This trend seems to align with broader AI industry patterns, whereby the pursuit of larger, more diverse, and higher quality, training datasets may override considerations of access restrictions and copyright implications \citep{nyt2023complaint,arstechnica2025meta}.
+GPT-4o's seemingly high familiarity with O'Reilly Media books may reflect a deliberate effort by OpenAI to train on the O'Reilly book dataset.
+However, some of this familiarity could have been acquired through more benign means -- for example, excerpts from these books may have entered the dataset via user queries or appear in fair use quotations throughout the internet.\\[-2mm]